The Bettie Dibrell Memorial Scholarship

 Bettie Dibrell was a long-time instructor and program chair for the CPCC substance Abuse Program.
 She taught at CPCC from 1975-1979 and returned in 1994 as the program's chair, a position she held until she died unexpectedly in 2008.
 Bettie trained countless substance abuse counselors currently practicing in the area and she left an indelible mark on all whom she touched.

-Purpose: To assist adult students in the field of substance abuse to achieve their educational goals thereby contributing to the education and support of others in this field in the passionate spirit of educator Bettie Dibrell.
+Purpose of the Scholarship: To assist adult students in the field of substance abuse to achieve their educational goals thereby contributing to the education and support of others in this field in the passionate spirit of educator Bettie Dibrell.

 Allowable Fields of Study: An Associate Degree or Certificate Program in Human Services, with a Concentration in Substance Abuse.

-Criteria: Student applicants must:
+Eligibility Criteria: Student applicants must:

 - Obtain a GPA of 3.0 or better